SophieSjoberg/ca-prepcourse-3/ruby/basicsyntax_rb.md

 ```

-(Think about what this code does and consider the simplicity of Ruby.)
-If you want to execute it from your terminal you can do:
+What do you think this code will do?
+(Hint: `puts` will print onto the terminal).
+When you have a guess, run the file in your terminal:

 ```shell
 $ ruby hello_world.rb